protesilaos/my-website/_pages/emacs/emacs.md

 ## Standard themes

-The `standard-themes` are a pair of light and dark themes for GNU Emacs.
-They emulate the out-of-the-box looks of Emacs (which technically do NOT constitute a theme) while bringing to them thematic consistency, customizability, and extensibility.
+The `standard-themes` are a collection of light and dark themes for GNU Emacs.
+The `standard-light` and `standard-dark` emulate the out-of-the-box looks of Emacs (which technically do NOT constitute a theme) while bringing to them thematic consistency, customizability, and extensibility.
+Other themes are stylistic variations of those.

 In practice, the Standard themes take the default style of the font-lock and Org faces, complement it with a wider and harmonious colour palette, address many inconsistencies, and apply established semantic patterns across all interfaces by supporting a large number of packages.

 + Package name (GNU ELPA): `standard-themes`
 + Official manual: <https://protesilaos.com/emacs/standard-themes>